Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec11.md

 ## ###  Variational Autoencoder

-This network extends the idea in autoencoders and trains the network to learn a Gaussian distribution (parametrized by $\mu, \sigma$) for the latent space.
+This network extends the idea in autoencoders and trains the network to learn a Gaussian distribution (parametrized by $$\mu, \sigma$$) for the latent space.
 After learning, say, the normal distribution, sampling is quite easy to generate new samples representative of the trianing dataset using the decoder.

 To train this network, a distribution loss, like the KL-divergence is added in the latent space.
 But how do we backpropagate through random sampling?
 The reparametrization trick!